osok/arXiv_papers/SUTRA_Scalable_Multilingual_Language_Model_Architecture.md

 Sutra redefines multilingual language modeling by separating concept learning from language learning, enhancing scalability and performance across diverse languages.

 # RECOMMENDATIONS:
-- Separate concept learning from language learning to enhance scalability and performance.
+- Separate concept learning from language learning to enhance scalability and performance in LLMs.
+- Use specialized neural machine translation mechanisms for improved language-specific task handling.
-- Use a mixture of experts (MoE) strategy to optimize computational resources for linguistic tasks.
+- Implement a mixture of experts strategy to optimize computational resources effectively.
-- Leverage internet connectivity to ensure up-to-date information without losing multilingual capabilities.
-- Employ neural machine translation (NMT) to enhance multilingual model performance.
-- Utilize diverse datasets including real and synthetic conversations for comprehensive training.